chaitanyalal18/intel-contest/README.md

 # B_box
 Code for adding bounding boxes and class lebels in video from prediction.
 Model used is Darkflow's Tiny-yolo-voc on Indian auto-rickshaw dataset.
 # FLIR2YOLO
-Convert thermal.json file yolo format.
+Convert thermal.json file to yolo format.
 # link to our Google Colab notebook where we tried training FLIR ADAS dataset on YoloV3-spp model
 https://colab.research.google.com/drive/16qI4FzTJjRJEF__RwxmYFLzr7RMmOszk?usp=sharing